ottomen/growth/4-SOLID/SOLID.md

 Why do we care about this thing?
 "Is it relevant to JavaScript?
 I've heard that only guys from Java/.Net should follow this".

 Well, if you want to build complex systems on any language you need to have a set of abstractions, principles that will allow you to have a separation of concerns, order, structure, scalability and maintainability.

+With SOLID principles you start thinking about the program as a set of blocks that you can swap, extend, isolate and plug with each others, without breaking things.

 ## Principles are not the concrete implementations